helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 ## Ethereum Signer Messages

-All validators run two processes in addition to their Injective Chain node.
+All validators run two processes in addition to their Helios Chain node.
 An Ethereum oracle and Ethereum signer, these are bundled into a single Orchestrator binary for ease of use.

-The Ethereum signer watches several [query endpoints](https://github.com/InjectiveLabs/injective-core/blob/master/proto/injective/peggy/v1/query.proto) and it's only job is to submit a signature for anything that appears on those endpoints.
-For this reason the validator must provide a secure RPC to an Injective Chain node following chain consensus.
+The Ethereum signer watches several [query endpoints](https://github.com/Helios-Chain-Labs/helios-core/blob/master/proto/helios/peggy/v1/query.proto) and it's only job is to submit a signature for anything that appears on those endpoints.
+For this reason the validator must provide a secure RPC to an Helios Chain node following chain consensus.
 Or they risk being tricked into signing the wrong thing.

 ### ConfirmBatch
 ```go